linpc/host-switch/README.md

         $ sudo host-switch on foo STAGING

-    Turn off all host setting (will use global DNS lookup)
+    Turn off all local host setting (will use global DNS lookup)

         $ sudo host-switch all-off foo